BenjaminAdams/Swashbuckle-blue/README.md

 Seamlessly adds a [Swagger](http://swagger.io/) to WebApi projects!
 Combines ApiExplorer and Swagger/swagger-ui to provide a rich discovery, documentation and playground experience to your API consumers.

-In addition to its Swagger generator, Swashbuckle also contains an embedded version of [swagger-ui](https://github.com/swagger-api/swagger-ui) which it will automatically serve up once Swashbuckle is installed.
-This means you can compliment your API with a slick discovery UI to assist consumers with their integration efforts.
-Best of all, it requires minimal coding and maintenance, allowing you to focus on building an awesome API!

-And that's not all ...

 Once you have a Web API that can describe itself in Swagger, you've opened the treasure chest of Swagger-based tools including a client generator that can be targeted to a wide range of popular platforms.
 See [swagger-codegen](https://github.com/swagger-api/swagger-codegen) for more details.

 **Swashbuckle Core Features:**